Juggalo187/GSE2-Wotlk-3.3.5/README.md

 My testing is being done on Stormforge-Frostmourne server.

-Here is a macro you can import as an example.
+You canh use the GUI to create your macro or inport/export, here is a macro you can import as an example.

-Change `SpecID: 5` to the class you want to use the macro on.
+If you aren't a Priest you probably want to change the spells and change `SpecID: 5` to the class you want to use the macro on.

 ```
 [1] = "Warrior"